Ultimate List of Things to Do in Atlanta with Kids

 Chick-fil-A Backstage Tour

-If you love seeing the history “behind the thing,” don’t miss this backstage tour.
+If you love seeing the history “behind the thing,” don’t miss the Chick-fil-A Backstage Tour.
 You can experience a storytelling journey covering the history of the No. 1 chicken restaurant in America through virtual tours hosted by live tour guides.
 Visit the website for details.

 Escape rooms are hugely popular, and Atlanta has a great variety to choose from.
-Gather your kids and their friends for a perfect afternoon outing or birthday party location at The Escape Game Atlanta, Netherworld Escape Rooms or the new Trap Music Museum Escape Room .
+Gather your kids and their friends for a perfect afternoon outing or birthday party location at The Escape Game Atlanta, Netherworld Escape Rooms or the newer trap-centric escape room, Escape the Trap.

 Krog Street Market